 By electing S corporation status, the LLC needs to file an expensive corporate return, needs to begin doing payroll–even if the only employee is the owner, and may need to pay additional payroll taxes like the 6.2% employer’s portion of social security and the federal unemployment tax.

-Wait until your business is profitable to elect S status for your LLC.
-You patience will pay off in two ways: simpler accounting and less expensive tax returns.
+Wait until your business is profitable before changing your LLC to an S Corp.
+Your patience will pay off in two ways: simpler accounting and less expensive tax returns.